Yaman-Shadid/Car-insurance-claims/README.md

 ![download (1)](https://github.com/Yaman-Shadid/Car_Sales/assets/116229037/a869bbc5-969e-4d82-93c7-b3bad9f3ec78)

 This plot displays the relationship between the DUIS of drivers and their current number of Speeding Violations.
 The data shows that the Speeding Violations are higher the lower the DUIS.
-May suggest that drivers are also more careful overtime because of their frequent violations, so it lessens their accidents.
+May suggest that drivers are also more careful over time because of their frequent violations, so it lessens their accidents.

-## Model
+## Models

+Utilizing a **Decision Tree Classifier** and **KNN**, I conducted outcome predictions, achieving an accuracy of 73% on the Decision Tree Classifier model.
+Suggesting that the model is correct about 73% of the time in its predictions.
+Whether this level of accuracy is acceptable or not depends on the specific goals and requirements of the stakeholders.
+It's important to consider the trade-offs between precision, recall, and accuracy based on their application's needs and constraints.

 Utilizing a **Decision Tree Classifier**, I conducted outcome predictions, achieving an accuracy of 73%.
 Suggesting that the model is correct about 73% of the time in its predictions.
 Whether this level of accuracy is acceptable or not depends on the specific goals and requirements of the stakeholders.
 It's important to consider the trade-offs between precision, recall, and accuracy based on their application's needs and constraints.